Running with FrankenPHP

 Running artisan commands

-FrankenPHP bundles its own PHP, exposed via the php-cli subcommand.
+FrankenPHP ships its own PHP, available via the php-cli subcommand.
 Any php artisan … from Koel's CLI documentation becomes:

 frankenphp php-cli artisan <command>For example, frankenphp php-cli artisan migrate runs database migrations and frankenphp php-cli artisan koel:sync triggers a media scan.
 For convenience: alias artisan='frankenphp php-cli artisan'.

-If Koel was installed alongside a system PHP (used by composer install, etc.), running php artisan <command> against the system PHP works too — both PHPs share the same .env and database.
+If you also have system PHP installed (e.g. for composer install), running php artisan <command> against it works the same — both share the same .env and database.

 DB_HOST=localhost gotcha